genterist/openMRS-Security/4-SecurityPrinciples/3 - Protection Poker.md

 The ease of attack points of each requirement is decided by protection poker and discussions among group members.
 The points are also chosen from **[ 1, 2, 3, 5, 8, 13, 20, 40, 100 ]**.
 Among the five requirements, the 3rd requirement is selected as the hardest to attack.
 It removes detailed stack trace and uses appropriate error message.
 As a result, sensitive information contained in the stack trace could be avoided from being leaked.
 Thus it is assigned with 1 ease of attack point.

-Starting from the 1st requirement, it adds UI elements in client side which could be integrated with malicious script.
+Starting from the 1st requirement, it changes UI elements in client side which could be integrated with malicious script.
 However, the content of the message is usually fixed and not related with user input.
 As a result, the ease of attack point should be about 3.
 The 2nd requirement adds a new field (attack surface) of driver license number in registration page.
 Especially for the new field may not validate input as old fields, the attacker could easily inject malicious scripts via client side.
 However, considering the input validation in server side and Hibernate framework, the ease of attack point of this requirement is assigned with 13.
 The 4th requirement doesn't increase or reduce attack surface.
 But considering that the implementation of the requirement may add some condition checking, breaking the condition checking may be one attack method.
 The ease of attack point of this requirement is assigned with 2.
 The 5th requirement (Removing Data Management Function) reduces redundant pages (attack surfaces).
 However, removing existing functionality and page may cause new vulnerability (e.g. exposed interface).
 Thus the ease of attack points is estimated to be 8.